charmplusplus/charm/doc/libraries/manual.rst

   This method is invoked to read data asynchronously from the read session.
 This method returns immediately to the caller, but the read is only guaranteed complete once the callback ``after_read`` is called.
 Internally, the read request is buffered until the Buffer Chares can respond with the requested data.
-After the read finishes, the after_read callback is invoked taking a ReadCompleteMsg* which points to a vector<char> buffer, the offset, and the number of bytes of the read.
+After the read finishes, the after_read callback is invoked taking a ReadCompleteMsg* which points to a char* buffer, the offset, and the number of bytes of the read.